Isaiah 36 Commentary

 • is it not: De 12:2-6,13,14 2Ki 18:4 2Ch 30:14 31:1 32:12 1Co 2:15

-But if you say to me, ‘We trust in the LORD our God,’ is it not He whose high places and whose altars Hezekiah has taken away and has said to Judah and to Jerusalem, ‘You shall worship before this altar’?
+But if you say to me, ‘We trust (batach) in the LORD our God,’ is it not He whose high places (bamahand whose altars Hezekiah has taken away and has said to Judah and to Jerusalem, ‘You shall worship before this altar’?
+Rabshakeh attempts to undermine Hezekiah’s faith by mocking his religious reforms.
+He falsely claims that Hezekiah had angered God by removing the “high places” and altars throughout Judah, failing to recognize that Hezekiah was actually obeying God’s explicit command to worship at the one place the LORD had chosen—the temple in Jerusalem (cf. Dt 12:5–6).
+Rabshakeh misunderstood the nature of true worship and exploited that ignorance to sow doubt.

 Isaiah 36:8 “Now therefore, come make a bargain with my master the king of Assyria, and I will give you two thousand horses, if you are able on your part to set riders on them.